ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 ```

 Thinking about what this action needs to do, it needs to save the tea with the new rating, and it needs to commit the change to the store.
 Let's express those requirements as tests in `tests/unit/store/teas/actions.spec.ts`.

-The first thing to note is that we have the same problem with the `teas` array that we had in the `mutations` test.
-Perform a similar update here by adding a `rating` to each tea in the array.

 ```TypeScript
   describe('rate', () => {